aprilprchal/CSC210_F20/projects/project1_List/README.md

 2. Add _lastIndexOf_ and _containsAll_ to _List_ and implement in _ListLinked_.
 2. Extend functionality of _ListArray_ to match _ListLinked_.
 2. Document all code using Javadocs.
-1. Verify code using tests from Lab 4.
+1. Verify code using tests from this directory (see guide below).

 <hr>